deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 ### `client_cert`, `client_key`

+`node` mode only.
 TLS client certificate and client key to use when communicating with Consul over TLS.
 Both are mandatory when doing so.

 ### `ca_cert`